Cornerstone

 A lab grown diamond is a real diamond.
 It is chemically, physically and optically identical to a mined diamond — the only difference is origin: it's grown in a controlled environment in weeks rather than formed underground over billions of years.
 Because of that, lab grown diamonds are graded by the same independent institutes (like IGI) and typically cost 20–40% less than a comparable mined stone, which is why they've become the modern default for value-minded buyers.

-This guide covers what a lab grown diamond actually is, how it compares to a mined diamond, how to read the Four Cs when you buy, and where the real value sits.
+This guide is the complete map: what a lab grown diamond actually is, how it's made, how it compares to a mined diamond, how to read the Four Cs, which shapes and carat weights to consider, what it costs, and where it sits beyond the engagement ring.
 It also explains the third path — a trademarked diamond simulant like Satéur Gems®, which replicates the look of a flawless diamond from $138 — so you can choose between the certificate and the look with open eyes.

 Key Takeaways